MV10/mv10.github.io/_posts/2024-01-20-monkey-hi-hat-getting-started-tutorial.md

 The `HideMousePointer` setting is `true` by default, but it's kind of annoying in windowed mode, so you may want to change that to `false`.

 MHH can cache visualizations and effects as it runs, but if you're actively working on them, it's better to disable caching.
-You can do this from the command-line, but if you don't want to have to remember to do this (or if you're working on new content very frequently, as I do), it's easier to disable caching.
+You can do this from the command-line with the `--nocache` switch, but if you don't want to have to remember to do this every time (or if you're working on new content very frequently, as I do), it's easier to permanently disable caching.
 Set the `ShaderCacheSize`, `FXCacheSize`, and `LibraryCacheSize` options to `0` to disable caching.
 Assuming your files are stored locally and you have a reasonably modern system, you probably won't even notice the difference (caching makes a big difference if the files are stored on another computer or other network-based storage).

 Finally, at the end of the file you will find a `[windows]` section, and at the end of that section are a bunch of directory-name entries created by the installer.
 As the names suggest, these tell the program where to find the content shown by the application: